-The main difference between the User and Supervisor Password is that the Supervisor Password allows access to all BIOS settings, however on the other hand, the User Password offers only restricted access which means that the Chipset Features Setup, Power Management Setup, and PnP/PCI Configuration are all restricted for a user that entering the BIOS Setup by using only a User Password.
-The User Password is set to Disabled by default and only after defining a supervisor password the User Password can be defined.
-The following procedure shows you how to set or change a supervisor password:
+The main difference between the User and Supervisor Password is that the Supervisor Password allows access to all BIOS settings, however on the other hand, the User Password offers only restricted access which means that the Chipset Features Setup, Power Management Setup, and PnP/PCI Configuration are all restricted for a user to enter the BIOS Setup by using only a User Password.
+The User Password is set to Disabled by default and only after defining a supervisor password then the User Password can be defined.
+The following procedures show you how to set or change a supervisor password: